byaka/wartts/README.md

 # WarThunder Tactical Screen

 Tactical interface for game [WarThunder](https://warthunder.com/en) with additional functions and futures.
-Useful on second monitor or tablet.
+Useful on second monitor or Tablet PC (tested on Android 4.0.1 7" tablet with Chrome).

 Any suggections, bug-reports and help are welcome.